VaibhavSys/ball/README.md

 One more multipourpose discord bot....\
-This is a multi-pourpose discord bot which serves actual pourpose in your server, this bot is licenced under the GNU AGPL V3.\
+This is a multi-pourpose discord bot which serves actual pourpose in your server.\
 You need to host this bot yourself, I host this bot on [replit](https://replit.com/).

 # Bot Information